thely/artofweb-21/_includes/schedule.md

 On Windows: install [Git for Windows](http://git-scm.com/download/win)

 #### GitHub
+GitHub is a place where you can put your code online, and more easily work with collaborators.
+It also lets us host sites for free (like this one!).

 You'll need to [make a Github account](https://github.com/).

 #### Localhost Server
+When you're putting together a site on your computer, you need to be able to preview it.

-* [VSCode Five Server extension](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server) (required, requires Virtual Studio Code)
+* ⭐ [VSCode Five Server extension](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server) (needs Virtual Studio Code installed first) ⭐
 * On Mac: if you're familiar with the Terminal, you can run `python -m SimpleHTTPServer` or `python3 -m http.server`

 ## Schedule